securesvet/bluetooth-linux-connect-automizer/README.md

-# Airpods connection for linux
+a# Airpods connection for linux

 Firstly, you should put mac of your device in bash script